 I love finding balance in healthy living and showing my girls that it is okay to indulge in “treat” food every now and then.
 When I do make my cupcakes, my girls know that it is a special treat, and they get so excited.
 I want them to understand that indulging in these types of foods is good on occasions and actually does our body good, but it’s not okay to have one every day.

-I am excited to share this recipe because I am also sharing my tips on how to make a box cake mix taste homemade.
+I am excited to share to share all my secrets for my chocolate cupcakes and how to make a box cake mix taste homemade.
 Most all of my cupcakes are from scratch, but I wanted to develop one that would save time and money in the kitchen.

-How to make a box cake mix tastes homemade?
+How to make a box cake mix taste homemade?